 Anyone familiar with Breckenridge knows the area is famous for skiing and snowboarding, but how many people know about the multitude of Breckenridge FREE activities in and near Breckenridge?
 Yes- FREE!
 Everything listed below comes highly recommended by the Book Breck Vacation Homes Staff and is absolutely FREE!

-The Breckenridge Troll: Isak the Troll was sadly removed from his post in Breckenridge on Nov 15, 2018.
-He is currently in storage, but will be re-built on May 5, 2019 just off the Illinois Gulch Trail behind the Ice Rink parking lot (see map here).
+The Breckenridge Troll: Isak the Troll was sadly removed from his post in Breckenridge on Nov 15, 2018, but we are happy to report he is ready for visitors in his new home just off the Illinois Gulch Trail behind the Ice Rink parking lot (see map here).

 The Breckenridge Troll, Isak Heartstone